Customer Login

 Sometimes, you can get lucky and drop right in on a bunch of fish but more often it takes a bit of time for them to sniff out your baits.
 Anglers will sometimes use a bait bag or bait jar loaded with fish guts and other inedible parts to really get a scent trail going.
 The use of scents is highly recommended to increase the scent trail under your boat.
 Check out The Benefits of Using Scents and Attractants blog post.

 Drifting with the current is another popular method.
 When fishing this way, you’re able to cover a lot of ground and really search out where fish may be hanging out.
 With both the drifting and anchored method, your gear is lowered to the bottom.
 Once it hits, you’ll want to reel up a few feet.
-When your gear isn’t laying directly on the bottom, you’ll be able to see bites better, set the hook quicker and more effectively and put more fish in the boat.
+When your gear isn’t laying directly on the bottom, you’ll be able to see bites better, set the hook more quickly and more effectively and put more fish in the boat.

 Halibut can also be caught by jigging with a traditional jig lure or large swim baits.
 We will look at these in depth when we look at the different baits and lures.